vizor-games/infraworld-cornerstone/README.md

 =====

 Since Cornerstone is a quite complex program, it uses command line arguments and/or configuration YML files to decide what to do.
-The Cornerstone has to be built with it's [base configuration file](src/main/resources/config.yml) to define some base options.
+Cornerstone has to be built with it's [base configuration file](src/main/resources/config.yml) to define some base options.

 Two possible ways to re-define options are: